feetball/lakes-and-rivers/RAILWAY_DEPLOY.md

 1. Go to Railway dashboard
 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
-4. Choose your `lakes-and-rivers` repository
+4. Choose your `dk-texas-flood-overview` repository

 ### 3. Add Redis Database (CRITICAL STEP)
 ⚠️ **This step is required** - your app will fail without it!